Vedangi1/Python-Interpreter/README.md

 ✅ Flask Backend – Handles execution and code processing seamlessly.

-✅ Bundled Libraries – Preloaded with standard Python libraries for offline use (numpy , pandas , matplotlib , tkinter and re )
+✅ Bundled Libraries – Preloaded with standard Python libraries for offline use (numpy , pandas , matplotlib , tkinter , re and many in-built libraries like hashlib , os etc )

 ✅ Beginner-Friendly – Great for students, educators, and offline coding environments.